-While Romashko was trudging through deep snow towards the hare figure, escaping the audience’s attention (as he was moving along the forest’s line and avoiding the audience’s line of sight), the viewers were listening to a record consisting of noise produced in the course of assembling and installing the hare figure (recorded two hours prior to the action).
-Besides that, in the course of Romashko’s moving the viewers could observe Monastyrski’s motionless figure, standing 70 meters away from the purple cloth, opposite to it and facing the audience.
-While standing in position opposite to the cloth and divided from the audience by snowy wild land (Monastyrski took his position before the audience's arrival by avoiding line, so there was no visible trace of his footprints on the snow), A. Monastyrski was evenly reeling white thread on the "Soft handle" – a prefabricated object made of a thick cardboard circle with an outstretched handle; on one of its sides an image of a dialplate with hands was glued, while the other was formed by a red circle with silver five-bladed star in the center; on the disk's handle there were 200 meters of white thread spooled beforehand, so in the course of the action the thread was spooled from another reel over existing layer of thread.
-However, the distance between A.M. and the viewers prevented the latter from seeing neither the "Soft handle" nor the process of spooling itself: the spooling was perceived as vaguely visible rocking motion of a formless object in A.M.’s hands.
+While Romashko made the laborious way toward the hare, escaping the attention of the viewers (since he was moving along the edge of the forest and staying out of the group's line of sight), the audience listened to a recording of the sounds produced while constructing and installing the hare, recorded two hours prior to the action.
+Moreover, while Romashko made his way through the snow, the viewers could observe the motionless figure of Monastyrski in the field, around 70 meters from the purple cloth and facing them.
+Standing in position opposite the cloth and separated from the audience by a snowy expanse (Monastyrski had taken this position prior to the audience's arrival by a roundabout way so that there were no footprints in the snow between them), Monastyrski steadily wound a white thread onto the "soft handle," a prepared object made of a thick, round piece of cardboard with an elongated handle, on one side of which was glued an image of a clock face complete with hour and minute hands, while on the other was a red circle with a silver five-pointed star embellishment in the center.
+The disk's handle had previously been wound with 200 meters of white thread, so that the thread that was wound during the action was wound from another reel over the existing layer of thread.
+However, the distance between Monastyrski and the viewers prevented them from being able to make out either the "soft handle" or the process of winding the white thread onto it.
+The winding was perceived as the barely visible rocking motion of an indistinguishable object in Monastyrski's hands.

-After the distribution of objects the tape recorder with taped construction of the hare was switched off, and the viewers were prompted to make their way back to the highway.
+After this distribution of objects, the tape recorder with the sounds of the hare's construction was switched off and the viewers were prompted to make their way back to the highway.

-Having photographed with the objects near the rabbit, the latter was knocked down to the snow, and the viewers were prompted to put the boxes on him.
-Then Romashko and Monastyrski dragged the hare with boxes on it to the field some 10-15 meters away from the audience.
-A.M. took the flask out of the box (the flask was painted white and filled with black gasoline) and broke it with a stick; black gasoline poured over white objects and boxes.
-Then Romashko threw a lit match, gasoline ignited, boxes and objects burst into flames.
-At this moment a tape recorder was switched on (one of the action's organizers carried it on him), set to play back a recording of various railway announcements, such as "Train so-and-so arrives at platform number so-and-so at designated time" (the recording was made at Kursky railway terminal).
-When the objects on the hare stopped burning, A.M. and S. R. began throwing snow over them and soon buried the whole hare.
+After being photographed with the objects in front of the hare, the hare was knocked down into the snow and the viewers were invited to place the boxes on top of it.
+Then Romashko and Monastyrski dragged the hare along with the boxes into the field some ten or fifteen meters away from the audience.
+Monastyrski took the flask out of the box (the flask was painted white and filled with black gasoline), and broke it with the walking stick.
+The black gasoline flowed over the white objects and boxes.
+Then Romashko threw down a lit match, the gasoline ignited, and the boxes and objects burst into flames.
+At this moment, the tape recorder was switched on (it had been among the audience with one of the action's organizers), and began to play a recording of various railway station announcements, such as "Train so-and-so arrives at platform number so-and-so at such-and-such a time," (the recording was made at the Kursky railway terminal).
+When the objects on the hare had burned sufficiently, Monastyrski and Romashko began to throw snow over the fire and soon buried the hare entirely.

 I. Kabakov, V. Sorokin, I. Nakhova, I. Bakstein, N. Abalakova, A. Zhigalov, E. Zhigalova, M.Chuikova, S. Anufriev, E. Gorokhovsky, Nina, V. Naumets, V. Zakharov, D. Prigov, A. Prigov, Yu.
 Leiderman, G.Witte, S.Haensgen, I. and S. Kopystyansky, N. Alexeev